-7.2.3 Load HTTP request from a file
+6.2.5 Load HTTP request from a file

-Switch: -r
+Option: -r

-One of the possibilities of sqlmap is loading of complete HTTP request from a textual file.
-That way you can skip usage of bunch of other options (e.g. setting of cookies, POSTed data, etc).
+One of the possibilities of sqlmap is loading of raw HTTP request from a textual file.
+That way you can skip usage of a number of other options (e.g. setting of cookies, POSTed data, etc).

-Sample content of a HTTP request file provided as argument to this switch:
+Sample content of a HTTP request file provided as an argument to this option:

+'''

+POST /vuln.php HTTP/1.1

+Host: www.target.com

-POST /sqlmap/mysql/post\int.php HTTP/1.1 Host: 192.168.136.131 User-Agent: Mozilla/4.0
+User-Agent: Mozilla/4.0

+'''